-The project consists of three collective performances and videos: each project is themed around the problems facing refugees and immigrants and deals with issues connected to acceptance, integration and respect.
+The project consists of participative performances pieces, videos, installations and photos: each project is themed around the problems facing refugees and immigrants and deals with issues connected to acceptance, integration and respect.

 This Project explores, through a non-action at the Opening of 56 Venice Biennale and at Bologna Art Fair 2015, the nature of language, the concepts of truth and lies, and the subtle line between art and life.